isador999/Piclodio2-Musique-et-Webradio/README.md

 mv Piclodio2-Musique-et-Webradio Piclodio2
 ```

-You need then to create the destination music files folder and pi user must be owner.
+You need then to create the destination folder for the music files, and pi user must be owner.
 ```
 mkdir /srv/fichiers/
 chown -R pi:pi /srv/fichiers/